NVIDIA/spark-rapids/docs/dev/adaptive-query.md

 ## Query Stage Re-use

-The logic in `AdaptiveSparkPlanExec.getFinalPhysicalPlan` attempts to cache query stages and re-use compatible query stages.
+The logic in `AdaptiveSparkPlanExec.getFinalPhysicalPlan` attempts to cache query stages for re-use.
 The original Spark logic used the canonicalized version of the Exchange node as the key for this cache but this can result in errors if there are both CPU and GPU query stages that are created from Exchange nodes that have equivalent canonical plan.
 This issue was resolved in [SPARK-35093](https://issues.apache.org/jira/browse/SPARK-35093) and the fix is available in Spark versions 3.0.3, 3.1.2, and 3.2.0.